PHart3/colimits-agda/Colimit-code/README.md

 - The `CosCoc/` folder contains the basic development of diagrams and cocones in coslices of Type.

+- The `Cos-WC/` folder contains the definition of the wild coslice category of types.

 - The `Cocone-PO/` folder contains the definition of the colimiting pushout together with its A-cocone structure.

   This pushout and its A-cocone structure are described in **Section 5.3** of the (CSL) paper.